11 Foods You Won’t Have to Ever Worry About Expiring

 Africa Studio /Shutterstock

 Since pure vanilla extract contains alcohol, it helps prolong its shelf life.
 It’s important that it’s pure vanilla extract, though.
 Imitation vanilla extract doesn’t have as much alcohol as its pure counterpart does.
 So as long as your extract is pure and properly sealed so no bacteria can find its way into the bottle, you can look forward to all the vanilla you want—that is, at least until you run out.
+Oddly enough, this baking staple also made it onto the list of unexpected things you should be adding to your coffee.

 Uncooked white rice